In this Article:

 Concealed Carry Calibers

 Right off the bat — I recommend 9mm.
-If you just wanted my recommendation, there it is.
+If you’re looking for a straightforward suggestion, there it is.

 Bigger calibers like those I just mentioned might have more “stopping power” as some people put it and that can result in greater lethality, but not always.